Entrepreneurship: What's Your Bright Idea? Igniting Your Entrepreneurial Spark

 -

 Leadership and Teamwork: Even solo entrepreneurs need to lead themselves effectively.
-Building a team, if necessary, requires strong leadership skills, the ability to delegate, and foster collaboration.
+Building a team, if necessary, requires strong leadership skills, the ability to delegate, and build collaboration.

 II.
 Unearthing Your Bright Idea: Brainstorming and Idea Generation